-The emergence of digital media have changed the way and the intensity with which young people live, communicate, learn, work, and relax.
-Due to this widespread diffusion, it is often wrongly assumed that every young person uses digital media in a competent way or will gradually learn it.
-We need to provide young people with a key set of competences for personal wellbeing in this digitised society.
+The emergence of digital media has changed the way and the intensity with which young people live, communicate, learn, work, and relax.
+Due to this widespread diffusion, it is often wrongly assumed that every young person uses digital media in a competent way or will gradually learn to do so.
+Unfortunately, this is not the case.
+Young people very often take risks when being online, are subject to manipulation and disinformation, use media as passive consumers.
+Providing young people with a key set of competences is important for their education and work prospects, as well as personal wellbeing in this digitised society.
 We aim for happy young people who are able to develop themselves further, connect with others and participate in society through digital media.
 The latter will also enable them to transform the society they live in.

-We noticed that in the field of youth work there is a need to have a common reference framework of what it means to be digitally savvy in an increasingly digitized world.
-This will help to raise the quality of youth work and training in the field of media education.
-The European media literacy standard for youth workers (EMELS), offers youth workers a tool to improve young people’s media literacy.
+As media education professionals we noticed a need to have a common reference framework in the field of youth work of what it means to be digitally savvy in an increasingly digitized world.
+We hope that EMELS will be a tool for youth workers to improve young people’s media literacy and that it will help to raise the quality of youth work and training in the field of media education.
 It can be used in different settings: youth-led organisations, organisations for youth, informal groups or youth services and public authorities.
+Want to know more on how to get started?
+You can find some tips and tricks on our FAQ page.

 EMELS was co-funded by the Erasmus+ Programme of the European Union as a strategic partnership project of: Fundacja Nowoczesna Polska from Poland, JFF from Germany, Centro Zaffiria from Italy, Karpos from Greece, Ariel Trust from the UK and Imec and Evens Foundation from Belgium.